Skip to Content

 Storing Winter Vegetables

 As we have spoken about throughout the blog.
 We will be growing vegetables all year to store for winter.
 Charles Dowding says.
 “Vegetables keep much better when kept in a cool and slightly damp environment.”
-This prevents them from dehydrating and turning bad.
+This prevents them from dehydrating and turning evil.

 Where to store the vegetables?

 For the vegetables that need cool and damp.
 An outside shed or garage is ideal.
-The humidity is high enough, and it gets cool but is usually frost-free.
+The humidity is high enough, and gets cool but is usually frost-free.

 You can store root veg in paper sacks and potatoes in hessian sacks or trays.
 For a more detailed explanation, then check out this video.
-Greens such as cabbage and kale can be hung or even kept in plastic bags.
+Greens such as cabbage and kale can be hung or kept in plastic bags.
 Onions and garlic can be plaited or braided and hung up.
 To learn how to do this, Check out this YouTube video.

 I have hopefully given you a way forward with planning, planting, harvesting, and storing winter vegetables.
 If you found this blog interesting and helpful, please share it and consider subscribing.
 You can do this in the blog subscription in the right-hand column.

-I hope you can grow and store winter vegetables for yourself and your family.
-If you are new to gardening.
+I hope you can grow and store winter vegetables for yourself and your family if you are new to gardening.
 May I suggest you read this blog post next?
 60 Top Gardening Tips For New Gardeners.
 Thanks for viewing, and remember, folks, You Reap What You Sow.

 Tony